jlucasvt/orangelink-feature-patch/README.md

 ```
 ![alt text](https://github.com/jlucasvt/orangelink-feature-patch/raw/main/termpic.png?raw=true)

-The Script will
+### What will the script do?
 1. Prompt you to choose a Workspace Build
 2. Download the selected Workspace to the ~Home\Downloads\BuildX-DATE\ folder
 3. Patch the Workspace with the OrangeLink Feature Patch
 4. Launch XCode so you can select your Signing Targets.

-Credits:
+### Credits:
-Thanks to the Loop-n-Learn Group for providing a starting place for the Bash Script.
+* Loop-n-Learn Group for providing a starting place for the Bash Script.
-Thanks to Vic Wu for all his work and the dev teams work for the patch.
+* Vic Wu for all his work and the dev teams work for the patch.